Shopify vs Square: Which Is Better for Your Business?

 • You want access to the Shopify App Store ecosystem

-Entrepreneurs who need mobile POS capabilities without traditional platform complexity may find JIM a fitting alternative.
+Entrepreneurs who need mobile POS capabilities without traditional platform complexity may find this a fitting alternative.

 Both Shopify and Square serve different business models effectively.
 Square works best for in-person simplicity with zero monthly fees and proven POS hardware.
 Shopify leads in e-commerce, offering the scalability and customization that growing online stores need.
-Your choice depends on where you sell most and how complex your operations are.
+The numbers settle the close calls: below 580 in-person transactions per month, Square Free costs less; above that threshold, Shopify Basic's per-swipe discount overtakes its monthly fee.

 Mobile sellers and service providers can skip the hardware entirely.
 With JIM, any iPhone becomes a payment terminal at a flat 1.99% per sale.
 No hardware costs, no monthly charges, and no waiting for settlement.
 Funds land on your JIM Visa® Prepaid Card right after each sale, keeping cash flow moving for market vendors, freelancers, and entrepreneurs on the go.